Need A Same-Day Emergency Appointment? Contact Us Now!

 Is a root canal better than extracting the tooth?

 A root canal is often better than extracting the tooth.
 It saves your natural tooth and helps maintain your bite and chewing efficiency.
 Root canals remove the infected pulp and seal the tooth.
-You can then restore it with a crown.
-Extraction, however, leaves a gap that might require a bridge or implant to fill.
-This option could be complex and costly.

 Can my endodontist or dentist sedate me for a root canal procedure?

 Yes.
 Most endodontists and dentists use local anesthesia to numb the area.
 This will ensure you don’t feel pain during the procedure.
 If you feel anxious, you can opt for additional sedation methods.
-Your options include nitrous oxide (laughing gas), oral sedation, or IV sedation.
-These methods help you relax and make the experience more comfortable.

 Will I need a crown after a root canal?

-In many cases, you will need a crown after a root canal.
-The root canal treatment takes away the infected pulp.
-This can leave the tooth more fragile and susceptible to fractures.
+In many cases, you’ll need a crown after a root canal.
+The root canal treatment removes the infected pulp, leaving the tooth more fragile and susceptible to fractures.
 A crown provides protection and restores the tooth’s function and appearance.
-Your dentist will assess the condition of your tooth and recommend a crown if necessary.
-A filling may suffice in some instances, but a crown is often the preferred option for long-term durability.

 Do I still need a root canal if my tooth doesn’t hurt?

-You might still need a root canal even if your tooth doesn’t hurt.
-Some teeth can be severely infected or damaged without causing pain.
 Symptoms like persistent bad breath, discoloration, inflammation, or swelling can indicate an underlying issue.
 Moreover, an infection can still progress and cause more severe problems later.
 Your dentist will evaluate your tooth with X-rays and other tests to determine if a root canal is necessary.

 How long does a root canal last?